Andrzej Duda facts for kids

 Signature | |

 Duda was the presidential candidate for the Law and Justice party (PiS) during the presidential election in May 2015.
 In the first round of voting, he received 5,179,092 votes – 34.76% of valid votes.
-In the second round of voting, he received 51.55% of the vote, beating the former president Bronisław Komorowski, who received 48.45% of the vote.
+In the second round of voting, he received 51.55% of the vote, beating the incumbent president Bronisław Komorowski, who received 48.45% of the vote.
 On 26 May 2015, Duda resigned his party membership as the president-elect.

 On 24 October 2019, he received the official support of PiS ahead of his re-election campaign in 2020.
 He finished first in the first round and then went on to defeat Rafał Trzaskowski in the runoff with 10,440,648 votes or 51.03% of the vote.
 Throughout his first and second terms, Duda has largely aligned himself with the right-wing ideologies espoused by PiS and its leader Jarosław Kaczyński.
 Following the Russian invasion of Ukraine in February 2022, Duda has played an important role in coordinating international efforts to support Ukraine's military.